dhis2-chap/epidemiar_example_model/README.md

 "ed_method <- none" disable early detection and "ed_summary_period" determines the number of weeks used.
 A few of these settings are not used at all, but they are defined to avoid warings when running the scripts.

 There are some specifics about data formats worth noting.
-Firstly, epidemiar needs the time column named to be "obs_date" internally, while we in CHAP use "time_period".
+Firstly, epidemiar needs the time column name to be "obs_date" internally, while we in CHAP use "time_period".
 Thus, both obs_date and time_period is used as time columns at different places and for different objects.
-Secondly, the grouping field for locations as assigned manually, we have choosen "location" to align with the conventions in CHAP.
+Secondly, the grouping field for locations is assigned manually, we have choosen "location" to align with the conventions in CHAP.
 Furthermore, epidemiar fails if the elements in this column are not characters.
 Because of this we convert the elements in this column to characters as they might be integers for some datasets.

 ## train.R
 It calls all neccessary libraries, some installed form github urls and with devtools.
 This might be an issue for the docker enviroment, unsure.